 The triazoles (fluconazole, itraconazole) have become the standard of the azoles and have replaced Amphotericin B for treating certain forms of the systemic infections.
 Fluconazole is now preferable for the treatment of candidemia in neuropeenic hosts.
 It is also gaining acceptance for cryptococeosis and some selected forms of coccidioidomycosis.
-Itraconazole has been proven to be effective histoplasmosis, blastomycosis, against sporotrichosis, coccidioidomycosis and certain forms of aspergillosis.
+Itraconazole has been proven effective against be histoplasmosis, to sporotrichosis, blastomycosis, coccidioidomycosis and certain forms of aspergillosis.
 Fluconazole can be administered orally or intravenously although still undergoing study (Divya and Ravi, 2017).
 Its side effect is a life threatening liver toxicity which can arise after a long term use.
 Other symptoms include nausea and vomiting.